Esurielt/spirit-seeker-site/src/site/notes/00 Player Guide/Campaign Guide.md

 > With the Arcane Revolution and discovery of cerulium, dwarven artifice achieved new heights.
 Their innovative arcane alloys, mechanizations and expertly crafted goods spread across Erythea, including to cities like Azulihrun where many dwarves has immigrated.
 However, dwarves never lost reverence for their ancestral dwelings in the Umbral Realm like Mor Kadin and the fabled Umbralforge of Ignara.

 >[!pf2rule]- Goblin / Hobgoblins - Ingenious Anarchists of the Elderspine
->Birthed from the dreams of Caelithra the Primordial Serpent and Eoluxe the Cunning Trickster, goblins thrive in an anarchic meritocracy below the Elderspine Mountains.
+>Birthed from the dreams of Caelithra the Primordial Serpent and Eoluxe the Defying Trickster, goblins thrive in an anarchic meritocracy below the Elderspine Mountains.
 No hereditary rulers, only a ceaseless creative upheaval where cunning tinkers, daring arcanists, and skilled con-artists temporarily rise as "big bosses" through their innovative crafts and trickster exploits.
 Raucous marketplaces overflow with riotous tales spun by hobgoblin bards and intricate contraptions that is impossible to find a pair, as bargains, favors, and debts fuel a barter-based economy operating on sense of honor and responsibility.
 >
 > Goblin’s lingering distrust of "tall races" like humans stems from fresh injustices - enslaved for their cerulium mines, their lands razed by Valcour and Caelindor.
 Only through dwarven allies could the goblin persevere their culture, though many became refugees at the fringes of foreign cities, seeking to rebuild their meritocratic traditions and vibrant culture of chaotic ingenuity.

 >[!pf2rule]- Felidae - Feline Hunters of Deserts and Forests
->Catfolks, or Felidae, renowned for their grace, sociability, and inquisitiveness, were created by Sylvanor the Ranger and Halora the Brewer in the Second Age.
+>Catfolks, or Felidae, renowned for their grace, sociability, and inquisitiveness, were created by Sylvanor the Wild Warden and Halora the Jubilant in the Second Age.
 Imbued with feline grace, curiosity, and wanderlust, the catfolk quickly spread across savannas and woodlands.
 >
 >In the harsh deserts of Nebet, Felidae tribes banding together with lizardfolk and other beast-kin, establishing the nomadic Nephara civilization.
 Nepharan warriors became renowned for their litheness and fearlessness in battle, protecting traders and dwellers of the oasis cities.
 >